projectdiscovery/nuclei/pkg/js/devtools/scrapefuncs/README.md

 Name: isPortOpen
 Signatures: "isPortOpen(host string, port string, [timeout int]) bool"
-Description: isPortOpen checks if given port is open on host. timeout is optional and defaults to 5 seconds
+Description: isPortOpen checks if given TCP port is open on host. timeout is optional and defaults to 5 seconds

-Name: isPortOpenWithNetwork
+Name: isUDPPortOpen
-Signatures: "isPortOpenWithNetwork(host string, port string, network string, [timeout int]) bool"
+Signatures: "isUDPPortOpen(host string, port string, [timeout int]) bool"
-Description: isPortOpenWithNetwork checks if given port is open on host using the specified network protocol (tcp/udp).
+Description: isUDPPortOpen checks if the given UDP port is open on the host.
 Timeout is optional and defaults to 5 seconds.

 Name: ToBytes
 Signatures: "ToBytes(...interface{}) []byte"